tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 We can use this template to plan when we want to take a daily break.
 As an example,

 ```
-I will [take a 15 minute walking break] at [12:30] in [my neighborhood]"
+I will [take a 15-minute walking break] at [12:30] in [my neighborhood]"
 ```

-Being specific is a key aspect to this practice.
+Being specific is a key aspect of this practice.
 From the article,

 > Many people think they lack motivation when what they really lack is clarity.
 It is not always obvious when and where to take action. (...)
 When the moment of action occurs, there is no need to make a decision.
 Simply follow your predetermined plan.

-This impact of implementation intentions has proven out in [research](https://www.sciencedirect.com/science/article/abs/pii/S0065260106380021) across multiple domains:

-> Findings from 94 independent tests showed that implementation intentions had a positive effect of medium‐to‐large magnitude (d = .65) on goal attainment.

 ##### Habit Stacking

 A special form of implementation intention is [habit stacking](https://jamesclear.com/habit-stacking).
-Habit stacking uses the idea of specifying your intention, but ties the _when_ aspect to an existing habit.
+Habit stacking builds on the idea of specifying your intention but ties the "when" aspect to an existing habit.

 [The Pomodoro&reg; Technique](https://francescocirillo.com/pages/pomodoro-technique) is a perfect example of this strategy.
 The general algorithm for the technique is: